 Rubber Rodeo

-Rubber Rodeo was a six-piece unit out of Rhode Island that fused New Wave drum machines and other electronic rhythms with a sincere country-western heart and a “yee-haw!”
-Indeed, a group that usually had audiences up and dancing in leather and studs had its first local hit with a cover of Dolly Parton’s “Jolene.”
-The 1981 single featured Trish Milliken on lead vocals, and both she and husband/guitarist Bob Holmes set the course for a group that managed to find wide New England success for its hybrid Nashville sound.
-A local eponymous 6-song EP on Eat Records in 1982 brought the major record labels a-comin’ and soon Rodeo signed a deal with Mercury, putting out its Scenic Views album in 1984.
-Although Holmes went public about how difficult it was working with the production team and the label, the album still generated a national hit single in the song “Anywhere With You” (which reached #86 on the Billboard chart).
-A long-form video showing the band goofing around on the road, with memorable scenes from the dinosaur park also shown on their album cover, even earned a Grammy nomination.
-For a time it seemed like Rubber Rodeo had the musical keys to America’s future, but it was not to be.
-A second album on Mercury, Heartbreak Highway, sold disappointingly and by the late 80’s, the members had gone their separate ways.
+An eponymous six-song EP on Eat Records in 1982 brought the major record labels a-comin’ and Rodeo signed with Mercury, which released the group’s Scenic Views album in 1984.
+Although Holmes spoke publicly about how difficult it was working with the production team and the label, the LP included the single “Anywhere With You,” which reached #86 in the Billboard Hot 100.
+A long-form video showing the band goofing around on tour – which featured memorable scenes from the dinosaur park pictured on the Scenic Views cover – was nominated for a Grammy and it seemed that Rubber Rodeo had the musical keys to America’s future.
+It was not to be, however, as their second album on Mercury, Heartbreak Highway, sold disappointingly and by the late ‘80s the members had gone their separate ways.

 (by Carter Alan)